Hong Kong dollar: Banknotes

 The issue of Hong Kong dollar notes is governed today by the Hong Kong Monetary Authority (HKMA), the governmental currency board of Hong Kong.
 Under licence from the HKMA, three commercial banks issue their own banknotes for general circulation in the region.
 They are Hongkong and Shanghai Banking Corporation Limited; the Bank of China (Hong Kong) Limited; and the Standard Chartered Bank (Hong Kong) Limited.
 Notes are also issued by the HKMA itself.
 In most countries of the world the issue of banknotes is handled exclusively by a single central bank or government.
-The arrangements in Hong Kong are unusual but not unique; a comparable system is used in the United Kingdom, where seven banks issue banknotes.
+The arrangement in Hong Kong is unusual but not unique; a comparable system is used for the United Kingdom, where seven banks issue banknotes.

-As of today, the three commercial banks, HSBC, Bank of China and Standard Chartered issue their own designs of banknotes in denominations of HK$20, HK$50, HK$100, HK$500 and HK$1,000, with all designs being similar to the other in the same denomination of banknote.
-While only the HK$10 banknote is issued solely by Hong Kong Monetary Authority on behalf of the Government of Hong Kong, which in total makes up the banknote circulation arrangement to four different note issuers.
+The three commercial banks (HSBC, Bank of China and Standard Chartered) each issue their own designs of banknotes in denominations of HK$20, HK$50, HK$100, HK$500 and HK$1,000, with all designs being similar to the other in the same denomination of banknote.
+The HK$10 banknote is issued solely by the Hong Kong Monetary Authority on behalf of the Government of Hong Kong, for a total of four banknote issuers in Hong Kong.

-In 1845, the first private bank, the Oriental Bank, was founded.
+In 1845, the first private bank in Hong Kong, the Oriental Bank, was founded.
 However, banknotes were not produced until the 1860s, when the Oriental Bank, the Chartered Bank of India, Australia and China and the Hong Kong and Shanghai Banking Corporation began issuing notes.
 Denominations issued in the 1860s and 1870s included 1, 5, 10, 25, 50, 100 and 500 dollars.
 These notes were not accepted by the Treasury for payment of government dues and taxes, although they were accepted for use by merchants.
 25 dollar notes did not survive beyond the end of the 19th century, whilst the 1-dollar notes (only produced by the HSBC) were issued until 1935.